vadim-miller2/book-test1/pages/ch_app_test.md

 <http://intranet.ncbi.nlm.nih.gov/ieb/ToolBox/NETWORK/lbsmd.cgi>

-The default name of the LBSMD daemon configuration file is <span class="nctnt ncbi-path">/etc/lbsmd/servrc.cfg</span>.
+The default name of the LBSMD daemon configuration file is `/etc/lbsmd/servrc.cfg`.
 Each line can be one of the following:

 -   an include directive